 In many countries of the global South, awareness of the connections between NCDs, food security, and the Western diet and Western methods of food production is limited, even as global food corporations target these countries for expansion.
 The asymmetries in this equation need to be changed, and it is the responsibility of policymakers, researchers, public health professionals, academics, and civil society to promote and ensure this change through a variety of means and institutions.

 The next set of NDCs (to be submitted in 2020) offers an opportunity for countries to include measures to achieve this, through bold supply and demand side interventions.
+The UNFCCC should provide technical assistance for parties to integrate food and agriculture into NDCs, guided by the stark realities and opportunities for large-scale action laid out in the recent IPCC report.

-Global development policy writ large should put a priority on promoting sustainable diets and systems of food production.
+Global climate and development policies should put a priority on promoting sustainable diets and systems of food production.
 Several of the United Nations' 17 Sustainable Development Goals (SDGs) would support such efforts, especially goals 2 (zero hunger), 3 (good health and wellbeing), 12 (responsible production and consumption), 13 (combat climate change and its impacts), and 15 (life on land).
 As the SDGs more fully inform global development priorities and funding for them, and are integrated with global climate policy, it will be important for researchers and advocates for sustainable diets and food systems to encourage governments and international agencies to develop concrete policy measures and provide the budgets needed to implement them.

-Given the potential, and the benefits, we conclude this submission by asking: why wouldn't reducing GHGs from meat (and other animal-based foods) consumption and production become a priority for governments through the Talanoa Dialogue and follow up processes?
-Stabilizing the global climate - and ensuring the protection of public health, forests and other ecosystems, biodiversity, livelihoods, the lives of billions of animals (both domesticated and wild) - requires no less.
+Given the potential, and the benefits, we conclude this submission by asking: Why wouldn't reducing GHGs from meat and other animal-based foods consumption and production become a priority for governments through the Talanoa Dialogue and follow up processes?
+Stabilizing the global climate-and ensuring the protection of public health, forests and other ecosystems, biodiversity, livelihoods, the lives of billions of animals (both domesticated and wild)-requires no less.